MSch/devise-twitter/README.md

-When signing in via Twitter, after authorizing access on www.twitter.com, devise-twitter will sign in an existing user or create a new one, if no user with these oauth credentials exists.
+When signing in via Twitter, after authorizing access on www.twitter.com, devise-twitter will sign in an existing user or create a new one, if no user with the same twitter id exists.

 Connect your account to Twitter